DevBash1/Rapyd-Payment-api/readme.md

 - It creates a new SQL migration file for this migration

 - It runs the SQL migration file against the database

-## Congratulation, you can now start exploring and adding other features 🚀.

 ### This repo is open for contribution.